 Strength and Safety

 On virtually all quickdraws sold by major gear companies, both the carabiners and the dogbone must pass UIAA and CE standards for strength.
 While the dogbone’s strength is simple to grasp, the strength of a carabiner is rated in three separate ways: over the major axis (lengthwise), over the minor access (sideways), and with an open gate (with the force coming over the major axis).
 When used correctly, the force will be applied over the major axis of a carabiner with a closed gate, but in the event of user error, carabiners provide a safety net by having respectable open gate or minor axis strengths.
 Most carabiners will list all three of these strengths on their spine.
-While all quickdraws are rated to hold multiple falls, in general, the larger a carabiner or thicker a dogbone, the longer its life.
+While all quickdraws are rated to hold many falls, in general, the larger a carabiner or thicker a dogbone, the longer its life.

 Climbing Quickdraws (bolt ladder)

-A rack of lightweight draws is ideal for multi-pitch routes
+A rack of lightweight draws is ideal for multi-pitch routes | Credit: Switchback Travel

 When to Retire a Quickdraw

-There are two main weight-bearing components to a quickdraw that should be consistently monitored for safety: the carabiners and the dogbone.
-On the carabiner, look for cracks, chips, deep grooves where the rope runs (that often form sharp points), and make sure that the gate closes completely (a carabiner with an open gate is drastically weaker).
 As for the dogbone, detecting wear can be slightly more ambiguous.
-Some wear is obvious—nicks, runs, large frays, or extreme sun bleaching—while some is completely undetectable.
+Some wear is obvious—nicks, runs, rope burns, large frays, or extreme sun bleaching—while some is completely undetectable.
 For example, soft goods that are exposed to solvent, bleach, harmful vapors, or even urine can be significantly weakened.
-And though they’re certainly erring on the side of caution, manufactures generally recommend replacing Dyneema products every three years and nylon products every five.
+And though they’re certainly erring on the side of caution, manufacturers generally recommend replacing Dyneema products every three years and nylon products every five.

 Back to Our Top Quickdraw Picks Back to Our Quickdraw Comparison Table